gemtoo/ocsv/README.md

 ## Prerequisites
 - A Linux server.
 - Docker knowledge + installed Docker + Docker Compose plugin.
 - Traefik knowledge + Traefik running on the external Docker network named `web`.
+Network `web` should have IPv6 support if IPv6 is needed.
 Traefik should be able to work with labels of other containers and generate certificates according to those labels.

 ## How to run it?
 - In the repository root create `.env` file.
 It should contain one string: `OCSV_DOMAIN=your-vpn-server-domain.com`